 You can replicate it with a product you probably already have around the house and make a faux Cambro – a home-made insulated, hot-holding box.

 If you have a large plastic cooler then you’ve got yourself the makings of a faux Cambro.
+Even a small soft sided cooler will get the job done.

 Benefits of using a faux Cambro: